Frequently Asked Questions

 What experience does your tutor team have?

 All our trainers are highly experienced counsellors.
 Both BACP-registered and CPCAB-approved, all members of our team have over a decade's background as practitioners in counselling and psychotherapy.
-All our teaching staff have years of experience in leading other teaching teams and have taught counselling training groups in multiple training contexts at all our levels.
+All our teaching staff have years of experience in leading other teaching teams and have taught counselling training groups in multiple training contexts at Levels 1-6.
 Our team members have previously programme-led or taught counselling-courses for Newbury College, Abingdon and Witney College, Banbury Counselling Academy, Guildford College and University of Greenwich.

 Do you have a minimum attendance requirement?

-You need to attend at least 80% of the course to qualify for any of our courses.
+You need to attend at least 80% of the course to successfully complete any of our courses.

 However, we expect you to make all efforts to attend as fully as possible.
 We appreciate that 100% attendance may not be feasible, but whereas the key resources on other types of training may be materials or equipment, this is a training where you and your peers are the primary resource for each other's skills training.
 You need to engage as fully as possible in order to provide each other with the interpersonal interactions that take place as you practice your skills with each other.

-A lack of engagement with your peers in the classroom (face to face or online) is as problematic as would be your absence.
+A lack of engagement with your peers in the classroom (face to face or online) is potentially as problematic as being absent.
 If you are aware in advance of the likelihood of persistent or prolonged absence, please bring this up at interview or on your application form.

 Can I do my entire training online?